-(I) What if the assistance group make up is different than when the benefit loss occurred?
+(I) What if the assistance group composition has changed since the benefit loss occurred?

-(J) What happens if the assistance group disagrees with the determination of the restoration request or benefit amount?
+(J) What happens when the assistance group disagrees with the determination of the restoration request or benefit amount?

-(1) If the assistance group does not agree with the amount to be restored as calculated by the county agency or any other action taken by the county agency to restore lost benefits, the assistance group may request a fair hearing within ninety days from the date the assistance group is notified of its entitlement to restoration of lost benefits.
-If a fair hearing is requested prior to or during the time lost benefits are being restored, the assistance group shall receive the lost benefits as determined by the county agency pending the results of the fair hearing.
-If the fair hearing decision is favorable to the assistance group, the county agency shall restore the lost benefits in accordance with that decision.
+(1) When the assistance group does not agree with the amount to be restored as calculated by the county agency or any other action taken by the county agency to restore lost benefits, the assistance group may request a fair hearing within ninety days from the date the assistance group is notified of the entitlement to restoration of lost benefits.
+When a fair hearing is requested prior to or during the time lost benefits are being restored, the assistance group shall receive the lost benefits as determined by the county agency pending the results of the fair hearing.
+When the fair hearing decision is favorable to the assistance group, the county agency shall restore the lost benefits in accordance with that decision.

 Promulgated Under: 111.15

 Statutory Authority: 5101.54